 An Opus Focus on SCOTUS?
-(The Catholic Right, Twenty-six In a Series)
+(Part 1)

 If we ever needed proof of the existence of an ultra-orthodox Catholic mindset on the U.S. Supreme Court, Gonzales v.
 Carhart demonstrated it in spades.

 Please observe that I use the term "ultra-orthodox Catholic" as opposed to "Catholic" presence on the current Supreme Court.
 And contrary to highly charged partisan spin, by U.S. Senator Orrin Hatch (R-Utah), this has nothing to do with anti-Catholicism, but much to do with a select band of strict traditionalists who wish to impose their factious beliefs on both the majority of disagreeing Catholics as well as the aggregate majority of Americans of other beliefs.

 Beyond the creeping erosion of Roe, there is the disturbing reliance upon traditionalist Catholic teaching on grey area issues, such as a pregnancy endangering the life of the mother.
 As Justice Ginsburg noted in here dissent:

 Today's decision is alarming.
 It refuses to take Casey and Stenberg seriously.
 It tolerates, indeed applauds, federal intervention to ban nationwide a procedure found necessary and proper in certain cases by the American College of Obstetricians and Gynecologists (ACOG).
 It blurs the line, firmly drawn in Casey, between previability and postviability abortions.
 And, for the first time since Roe, the Court blesses a prohibition with no exception safeguarding a woman's health.